mattsta/ib_insync/README.md

 ## Update

+NOTE: The live upstream repository is at https://github.com/ib-api-reloaded/ib_async and this is just my local fork for historical purposes.

 Under new management.
 See [original discussions](https://github.com/mattsta/ib_insync/discussions) for recent history.
 Create new discussions or PRs or issues under [the new primary repo](https://github.com/ib-api-reloaded/ib_async) for ongoing updates.

 New contributions welcome.
 We are open to adding more maintainers with commit access if your updates and understanding of IBKR/TWS and Python are all high quality.